meta-toolkit/meta-toolkit.org/classify-tutorial.md

 {% endhighlight %}

-The `forward_index` will recognize that this is a LIBSVM formatted corpus and will simply generate a few metadata structures to ensure efficient random access to document vectors.
-An `inverted_index` is not created through this method, and so you will not be able to use classifiers such as `knn` that require an `inverted_index`.
+The `forward_index` will recognize that this is a LIBSVM formatted corpus and will simply read the existing features from the corpus and convert them into MeTA's internal compressed format.
+An corresponding `inverted_index` cannot be created through this method, and so you will not be able to use dual-index classifiers such as `knn` that require an `inverted_index`, but most of the regular classifiers that don't require search features will work just fine (e.g., SGD and Naive Bayes).

 ## Selecting a Classifier